Client: ARISE Janesville - Forward Foundation

 Donor Wall Glass

-The bridge sculpture and glass leaf panels were inspired by the twenty six native and endemic trees found throughout Wisconsin and many growing in the Rock River basin.
+The bridge deck seating elements meander for the pedestrian like boulders being tumbled downstream – with organic shapes in wood and stainless steel.
+In the middle of the bridge is the unification of the East and West sides of the river.
 The design intent is to create a dynamic space influenced by the natural environment of Janesville in a way that connects people with the importance of their natural world in their community.

 The ecology of the bridge sculpture is to encourage a relationship between the pedestrian and their interconnected environment; creating a beautiful cultural destination that makes the bridge a symbol of renewal and an expression of how Janesville can restore balance to the landscape downtown.
 Humans and nature can co-exists in productive harmony, a symbol of our ability to learn from our past and move toward a more sustainable collaborative environment.
 Scope of Work: - Pedestrian Bridge Sculpture - 30’L x 30’L x 26’H - Steel Pipe and Glass with LED Lighting - Handrail - 460 Linear Feet - Laser Cut and Painted Steel and Stainless Steel with LED Lighting - Bridge Deck Seating - 2 Granite Seating Boulders, 6 Wooden Benches and 2 Granite and Stainless Steel Tables/6Chairs - Donor Wall - 18’L x 8’H Laser Cut and Painted Aluminum with Etched Glass